 Our collections are all made up of limited styles – when they’re gone, they’re gone!
 And our direct channels, our e-commerce and pop up, don’t go into typical sales – we don’t produce for a sale season or overconsumption.
 We also aim to be as transparent as possible with our customers and educate them across our social channels about our supply chain – where our pieces and made and the amazing people behind them at our supplier factories.
 Later this year we’ll also be launching a completely limited and special sustainable collection for our customers made from offcuts and recycled printed fabrics, with some pieces being only 1 of 5.

 Orlagh: Having a presentation over a catwalk means we can invite our customer community to attend – we want them to feel equally as special as the press and influencers who come to our shows.
 A presentation format also allows our shows to be more personal and immersive.
 It’s not seated so in that two-hour slot people have time to really take in the collection – they can walk around, socialise and experience it at all angles.
 More importantly, it also means Henrietta and I can be out front speaking to everyone and getting feedback from both press and customers.
-For our presentation last September we put on our very own RIXO festival complete with music acts, food & drink stands and chill out areas covered in Persian rugs.
-For our most recent presentation in February, we took over the ballroom of the Kimpton Fitzroy to show our RIXO x House of Christian Lacroix collaboration.
+In the past we have put on our very own RIXO festival complete with music acts, food & drink stands and chill out areas covered in Persian rugs.
+We’ve also taken over the ballroom of the Kimpton Fitzroy to show our RIXO x House of Christian Lacroix collaboration.
 Models swayed to the sounds of a harpist and a live Octet, while attendees enjoyed Marie Antoinette inspired mountains of sweet treat, rose wine and gin cocktails.

 Henrietta: We’ve always championed a diverse representation of women from the very beginning of RIXO – our first ever Lookbook in 2015 featured both a beautiful more mature grey-haired lady alongside a younger woman.
 Since our very first LFW presentation in September 2018 and onwards, we have also shown a diverse casting of women we’ve scouted on the street, friends of the brand, #HumansofRIXO who have supported us right from the beginning such as Monikh Dale and even genuine RIXO customers.
 We feel passionately that RIXO is made for all women regardless of age, body shape, size, nationality, fashion knowledge… The RIXO woman could be a woman in her twenties, her mother or equally her grandmother (or even all three!).
 We’ve had lovely messages from customers in the past in which all three generations in the family are fans of RIXO.
 We really believe that a woman’s style is eternal no matter her age.